 Awaiting the results and recommendations of an efficiency review of the fiscal section of the department.
 17. If this service is not funded in FY 2009/10, please quantify the impact on the Program's outcome/results.

 The Director of Public Safety oversees and coordinates all daily emergency services (with the exception of law enforcement) and system-wide emergency communications for EMS, fire/rescue, and emergency management response.
 As these services are all interrelated and interdependent upon each other, a single point of oversight and coordination allows for a smooth transition from daily operations to countywide disaster response and recovery operations.
-The elimination of a single point of oversight and coordination would result in the loss of a cohesive and concerted effort in the provision of these essential emergency services and a degradation in the quality of services being provided.
+The elimination of a single point of oversight and coordination allows for a concerted effort in the provision of these essential emergency services and a degradation in the quality of services being provided.
 The elimination of this program would be extremely detrimental to the citizens and visitors of Seminole County.